 Dr. Brian K. Hornbuckle

 I am an agronomist, a scientist who studies cropping systems (crop physiology and breeding, soil, weather and climate, and ecology).
-There are many interesting challenges ahead in agronomy, and I'm pleased that our department is moving forward to address them.
+There are many interesting challenges ahead, and I'm pleased that our department is moving forward to address them.
 My specific expertise is in agricultural meteorology, which can be roughly defined as the study of how cropping systems are affected by weather and climate, and how cropping systems themselves affect weather and climate.
 A short description of my professional background and activities can be found here.

 I am originally from Shenandoah in Southwest Iowa.
 I attended college in Rhode Island at Brown University, taught high school chemistry and physics in Mississippi as a member of the Mississippi Teacher Corps, and spent several years at the University of Michigan completing my education.
 Through the years I have had many great experiences that I would like to promote.